Winter is on its way.

-As a mom in a cold weather climate, I have decided what gear seems to be worth spending money on and where I can save.
+As a mom in a cold-weather climate, I have decided which items are worth spending money on and where I can save.
 Also, a few tricks to making your money stretch when buying winter clothes and accessories.

 - Once your child is 1 and older, it’s time to buy a great quality winter coat (on sale).
-If you are in a cold weather climate it will get a lot of use.
+If you are in a cold-weather climate it will get a lot of use.
 I remind myself that this 1 article of clothing will be used every day for at least 6 months out of the year.
 So it’s worth buying a good quality product even if it’s expensive.
-I personally, like to choose a darker color so that it doesn’t end up looking too grungy by the end of winter.
+Personally, I like to choose a darker color so that it doesn’t end up looking too grungy by the end of winter.
 Once your child is about 3 years old you may be able to start using the same coat for 2 winter seasons.
 (I do not recommend 1 piece snowsuits.
 If you are running out to the grocery store with your child and it’s not a blizzard outside do you really want to suit up your kid in a full snowsuit?
 I don’t.
 It’s so much easier to have a separate pair of snow bibs that you can add when it’s time to play in the snow and go sledding and skiing.)

 - Unless you plan on having your newborn/infant play in the snow, do not buy a snowsuit!
 Instead buy a Carters fleece 1 piece that zips from top to bottom.
 This is softer and less bulky than a snowsuit that will probably not be used.
 Your baby will grow out of it so quickly.

-- An additional layer you can use for your baby is a car seat cover.
-Since your infant will be in a car seat most of the time that he or she is outside, a car seat cover is a convenient way to add warmth, eliminate bulkiness and save money.
+- An additional layer you can use for your baby is an infant car seat cover.
+Since your infant will be in a car seat most of the time that he or she is outside, a car seat cover is a convenient way to add warmth, eliminate the bulkiness and save money.

 - Fleece is a great, practical layer for any age child, from infant to teen.
 You can save money on fleece.
 The quality of fleece does not change much with the brand and price.
 However, I do find that less expensive fleece can have reduced quality zippers and seams.
 I recommend at least a few fleece jackets or pullovers for each winter.
 Carters and Old Navy always have a great selection at a great price.